Specific Types Of Anxiety Disorders

 Cognitive behavioral therapy

-Some therapists use a cognitive-behavioral therapy (CBT) approach to treating anxiety.
+Some therapists use cognitive-behavioral therapy (CBT) to treat anxiety.
 This therapy style examines maladaptive thought patterns to showcase how they might impact behaviors, beliefs, and emotions.
 Changing your perspective on a situation may improve your hope and optimism about the future, which might reduce anxiety.

 It can take time to make changes, but the cognitive-behavioral approach to therapy has helped millions of people.
-Consider talking to a therapist about CBT if this approach benefits you.
+Consider talking to a therapist about CBT if this approach may benefit you.

 Exposure therapy